 The following procedures should be used for student assessment in te reo Māori:

 - In papers not taught in te reo Māori, candidates who intend to present all or part of an examination or piece of course work in te reo Māori are required to give notice of their intention to do so in writing6.
-They should write to the Manager, Student Administration, Academic Services who will notify the Head of the Department in which the paper is offered.
+They should write to the Head, Student Experience, Academic Services who will notify the Head of the Department in which the paper is offered.
 This notice of intention is necessary to allow the University the time to make suitable arrangements for marking including, when necessary, translation and external assessment.
 This notice should be given at the beginning of the paper and within the first three weeks of the semester in which the paper is taught.

 - Every effort should be made by the Head of Department to have the examination or piece of work marked by a person qualified to assess the work in te reo Māori.
 This should be the examiner for the course if he/she is considered by the Head of Department, in consultation with Te Tumu, School of Māori, Pacific and Indigenous Studies, to be linguistically competent to do so.

 - If the examiner of the relevant paper is not competent to assess in te reo Māori, a co-examiner, competent in both the subject under examination and in te reo Māori, may be appointed by the Head of Department in consultation with Te Tumu, School of Māori, Pacific and Indigenous Studies, and in agreement with the appropriate chief examiner, to conduct the assessment of work presented in te reo Māori.
 The University should take such steps as are reasonable in the circumstances (taking into account the period of notice given and the time-frame of the assessment process) to appoint a suitable co-examiner from within or from outside the University.
 The objectives stated in the course outline of the paper concerned should be given to the marker of the script written in te reo Māori.